wamburu/blog/content/posts/2021-01-15-a-mathematician-and-an-apple/index.md

 #### Aftermath

 Steve Jobs, fresh from his return to Apple in 1997, saw the opportunity to build a business model around a legal & better product for music distribution.
 In 2001, Apple [introduced](https://youtu.be/kN0SVBCJqLs) the iTunes and iPod.
-The iPod had 1,000 songs, with $0.99 per song,unbundling song purchase from the album.
+The iPod had 1,000 songs, with $0.99 per song, unbundling song purchase from the album.

 <div className="Image__Small">
   <img src="./images/players_ipod_comparison.png" alt="iPod comparison with mp3 players" />